csubhodeep/dnl_task/src/README.md

 # Webscraper

-This contains the application code for the two of three services.
+This contains the Python application code for the two of three services.
 Those are:
 1. The web scraper ETL service.
 2. The web scraper read-only API service.